lubie-max/Learning-cypress-22-days/README.md

 # Days

-## 0-6 : All basic, its pros and cons , nature and making some tests and assertion.
+## 0-6 : All basics, pros and cons , nature and making some tests and assertion.

 - 🔰 Each line/command returns a promise. >> test.js